schen26/indpro2/README.md

 Ideally Ansible should be on another VM, however it is placed in the Flask-Service VM for ease of assessing the entire application.

 ## Documentation
-The following are documentation from Trello in order to keep track of the project progress, and a Risk Assessment matrix.
+The following are documentation from Trello in order to keep track of the project progress, and a Risk Assessment matrix to assess manage risks for this project.

 ### Trello